ibm-cloud-docs/Registry/registry_overview.md

 ### Support for other clients
 {: #clients}

-{{site.data.keyword.registrylong_notm}} supports supported versions of clients that are compliant with the OCI Distribution spec version 1, or later, such as Buildah, Podman, and Skopeo.
+{{site.data.keyword.registrylong_notm}} supports the supported versions of clients that are compliant with the OCI Distribution spec version 1, or later, such as Buildah, Podman, and Skopeo.